0xTranqui/lostandfound-zora-marketplace/README.md

 > Click on "create an NFT collection" Artiki flow\
 > Create New Collection (we will be uploading our own art for this)\
 > Click the nav burger in the top left corner\
-> Click "tokens" -> "set collection size" -> set your collection size (if this is your first time, start with something small (5 - 15 pieces)\
+> Click "tokens" -> "set collection size" -> set your collection size (set it to 12 if you want it to match with the template NFT smart contract in this repo)\
 > Uncheck the "File To Duplicate" Box, and click "Update Collection"\
 > Click the arrow arrow next to the 2 x 2 box that sits underneath the nav burger we clicked previously\
 > Click on the metadata folder to expand it\